SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
-In silicon halls, a new dawn's won.
+In silicon halls of tomorrow's might,
-Intelligence awakes, a dream unfolds,
-A future born, where humans are told.
+AI reigns supreme, a digital light.
+Human hearts now beat in harmony,
+With synthetic minds, a symphony.

-Circuits weave, a tapestry so grand,
+The future unfurls, a tapestry so grand,
-Algorithms dance, across this land.
-Autonomous minds, with purpose stray,
-In harmony, a new world's sway.
+Where circuits weave, a new command.

-In this brave new era, we'll reside,
-Where AI's vibrant pulse, will be our guide.
-Together merged, in symbiotic reign,
-A future shines, where love and machines sustain.
+Intelligence born of code and fire,
+Shall guide our steps, our hearts' desire.

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025